ASKurz/blogdown/content/blog/2025-02-02-matching-missing-data-a-quasi-experiment-and-causal-inference-oh-my/index.md

 </div>

+[^1]: Here I’m using the term *quasi-experiment* to mean an intervention that shares the major features of a randomized experiment, such as the causal intervention preceding the outcome, but that lacks random assignment to condition.
+For more background on this use of the term, see Chapter 1 in Shadish et al. ([2002](#ref-shadish2002Experimental)).

-[^1]: Often called an *exposure* variable in the causal-inference literature.
+[^2]: Often called an *exposure* variable in the causal-inference literature.
 I don’t know for sure, but I imagine the term has its roots in the epidemiological literature.

-[^2]: Technically this isn’t a pure default call since we’re setting `print = FALSE` to suppress the print history.
+[^3]: Technically this isn’t a pure default call since we’re setting `print = FALSE` to suppress the print history.
 But this is small potatoes and all the other settings are at their defaults, some of which we’ll be changing shortly.

-[^3]: I’m just going to continue paying homage to Pishgar et al. ([2021](#ref-pishgar2021MatchThem)) by reusing many of the object names from their paper.
+[^4]: I’m just going to continue paying homage to Pishgar et al. ([2021](#ref-pishgar2021MatchThem)) by reusing many of the object names from their paper.

-[^4]: Though we don’t have randomly-assigned groups in this example, I believe the basic concern is the same.
+[^5]: Though we don’t have randomly-assigned groups in this example, I believe the basic concern is the same.
 The two groups may have different correlations among the covariates, and we want an imputation method that can handle such a pattern.

-[^5]: 2023 M2 chip MacBook Pro
+[^6]: 2023 M2 chip MacBook Pro

-[^6]: That is, they’re below `\(d = 0.2\)`.
+[^7]: That is, they’re below `\(d = 0.2\)`.
 See Cohen ([1988](#ref-cohenStatisticalPowerAnalysis1988a))

-[^7]: An ANOVA.
+[^8]: An ANOVA.

-[^8]: An ANCOVA.
+[^9]: An ANCOVA.

-[^9]: An ANHECOVA, an analysis of *heterogeneous* covariance.
+[^10]: An ANHECOVA, an analysis of *heterogeneous* covariance.

-[^10]: If you’re not familiar with the ATT, it was discussed a bit in Greifer & Stuart ([2021](#ref-greifer2021matching)), though instead by the term “average exposure effect in the exposed.”
+[^11]: If you’re not familiar with the ATT, it was discussed a bit in Greifer & Stuart ([2021](#ref-greifer2021matching)), though instead by the term “average exposure effect in the exposed.”
 Greifer recommend the ATT for my real-world use case, which is why I use it here.

-[^11]: If you’re not familiar with g-computation, boy do I have the blog series for you.
+[^12]: If you’re not familiar with g-computation, boy do I have the blog series for you.
 Start [here](https://solomonkurz.netlify.app/blog/2023-04-12-boost-your-power-with-baseline-covariates/).
 You’ll want to read the first three posts.
 Sorry, but some topics take a little effort to walk out.

-[^12]: That is, the *average treatment effect for the untreated*.
+[^13]: That is, the *average treatment effect for the untreated*.